 MEPI Student Leaders Program

-The MEPI Student Leaders Program is a U.S. Department of State sponsored exchange program for undergraduate student leaders from the Middle East and North Africa.
+The MEPI Student Leaders Program is an exchange program for undergraduate student leaders from the Middle East and North Africa.
+The U.S. Department of State sponsors this initiative.
 The CIED-designed curriculum allows students to develop leadership skills and expand their understanding of civil society and democratic leadership.
 Following the exchange, CIED supports students as they apply what they have learned in their home communities.

 Students, selected through a competitive and merit-based process, take part in an intensive 6-week exchange program in the United States that combines theory and practice.
 Academic sessions and professional site visits allow students to gain a deeper understanding of governance, civil society, and democratic processes.
 Practical training in the form of leadership retreats and volunteer internships allow them to develop concrete leadership and organizational skills.

 Students also have many opportunities to meet their American peers, engage in local activities, and observe governmental functions at the local, state, and federal levels.
 The program includes study tours to various regions of the United States which give students the ability to explore program themes in multiple American communities.

 After the exchange, CIED works with participants to implement civic engagement programs in their home communities.
 In addition, CIED develops an alumni conference, held approximately six months after the U.S. exchange, to assess student learning and provide additional leadership training.